Fibroids, Your Sex Life, and What to Do About It

 All of these fibroid symptoms and side-effects take a toll.
 Not only physically, but also psychologically.
 Fibroids that impact your sex life have very real consequences.
 Whether you are married, in a relationship or dating, a medical issue that influences the way you feel about yourself, your body or your sexual desire, shouldn’t be ignored.

-Possible Fibroid Symptom Solutions:
+Possible Fibroid Symptom Solutions for your Sex Life:

 Every woman is different.
 Every woman’s body is different.
 There isn’t just one solution to a fibroid problem that’s impacting your sex life.
 But here are a few simple suggestions that may help.
 If pelvic and cervical pain are the primary issues, consider changing to one of the following sexual positions to help alleviate pain and pressure: